How to Start a Partnership in 7 Easy Steps

 Based on the decisions you made in Step One, you should select a partnership type.
 There are several types to choose from.

-- A General partnership has one type of partner, and all participate in the day-to-day decisions and the way their partnership share works is the same.
+- A General partnership has one type of partner, and all participate in the day-to-day decisions and the way their partnership share works are the same.

 - A Limited partnership has both general partners and limited partners.